rodrimati1992/abi_stable_crates/readme.md

 To run the examples generally you'll have to build the `*_impl` crate, then run the `*_user` crate (all `*_user` crates should have a help message).

+These are the example crates:

+- 0 - modules and interface types:
+    Demonstrates abi_stable "modules"(structs of function pointers),
+    and interface types through a command line application with a dynamically linked backend.

+- 1 - trait objects:
+    Demonstrates ffi-safe trait objects (Generated using `#[sabi_trait]`) by creating a minimal plugin system.

 # Example

 This is a full example,demonstrating: